x-vin/covidcures/docs/src/ayurvedic.md

 INR 150 for one bottle.

 ### Suggested suppliers:
-"Kottakkal Arya Vaidya Sala and other trusted stores selling herbal medicine
+Kottakkal Arya Vaidya Sala and other trusted stores selling herbal medicine

 The formulation may be manufactured and sold in generic name as ‘Ayush Kwath’ or ‘Ayush Kudineer’ or ‘Ayush Joshanda’.